mennamorsi/guest-note-app/README.md

 - An endpoint to send a note to one or multiple users with specific type - but this type should be enabled
 - An endpoint to list user's timeline notes in the last 30 days and could be filtered by one or more type with lazy loading pagination
 - An endpoint to to delete (soft delete) one or more of user's received notes
+- Also we have a scheduled cron job to send to all Users a notification every day with their latest notes states if they activate this feature.

- > Send a note to one or multiple users
+ > Send a note to one or multiple users (Success Scenairo)

        Request: POST http://localhost:8080/api/guestNote
        Request body:{